regras/f2s2/README.md

 ISSN 1742-2876,
 https://doi.org/10.1016/j.diin.2013.08.003.

-Although it may differ at some point from the original ideia.
+It may differ at some points from the original ideia.

 # Instructions
 F2S2, uses pre-calculated ssdeep's digest, so before using it, generate the digests from both datasets, the known and the target.
 Storing the known's at files which MUST be listed at a file named "cb_known_set.txt", and the target's must be stored at a file name "cb_target_set.txt".